 deflects from left to right is to use a special meter built backwards from the conventional

-meters - one in which the needle rests normally on the right end of the scale, and moves
+meters - one in which the needle rests normally on the right end of the scale, and

-the bottom, deflect to the right when you turn off the receiver.
+although pivoted at the bottom, deflect to the right when you turn off the receiver.

 A more elaborate, but forward-reading S-meter circuit is also shown to the bottom

 right.
 This is essentially a bridge circuit (see familiar version below) where R4

 and R5 are equal in value.
 The other legs in the bridge are R2 and the equivalent

 of tube resistance plus the zero-adjust potentiometer R1.
 The pot is adjusted for

 zero reading on the meter (balancing the bridge) with no a.v.c. voltage present.

 Application of a.v.c. reduces the amount of current flowing through the tube, thus

 increasing the tube resistance and unbalancing the bridge, causing the meter needle

 Regardless of the kind of circuit your S-meter has, always remember to use it

 Posted March 6, 2018